 Timegate Instruments’ patented breakthrough innovation is an affordable electrical gating solution using pulsed picosecond range lasers and new CMOS-SPAD (Single Photon Avalanche Diode) array detectors.

 The Achilles’ heel of conventional Raman technology is photoluminescence (including fluorescence and phosphorescence) interference.
 Photoluminescence is a competing phenomenon with Raman scattering and it can overlap or “swamp” Raman signals making the identification and quantification of materials impossible.
-With the new Timegated® Technology, we can now achieve real fluorescence suppression and redefine the ways Raman spectroscopy is exploited.
+With the new time-resolved Raman technology, we can now achieve real fluorescence suppression and redefine the ways Raman spectroscopy is exploited.

-Read more about time-gating and other fluorescence suppression techniques in our blog.
+Read more about time-gating and other fluorescence suppression techniques on our blog.

 Time-resolved total emission spectrum produced by a 532 nm pulsed excitation laser.
 This spectrum is the sum of the Raman and photoluminescence emission.